-- A Christian worship leader said his live worship videos were branded by Instagram as “harmful” content.
+- A Christian worship leader said his live worship videos were branded by Instagram as “harmful” content in June 2020.

-- During the George Floyd protests, Instagram blocked and removed posts including FBI crime statistics about racial violence but later reinstated them.
+- During the George Floyd protests, Instagram blocked and removed posts including FBI crime statistics about racial violence but later reinstated them in June 2020.

-- Instagram banned conspiracy theorist Alex Jones, Infowars, Milo Yiannopoulos, alt-right radio host Paul Joseph Watson and conservative Jewish activist Laura Loomer who is outspoken against Islam.
-At the same time, it banned white supremacist politician Paul Nehlen and left-wing anti-semite Louis Farrakhan in a crackdown on “misinformation and extremism.”
+- Instagram banned conspiracy theorist Alex Jones, Infowars, Milo Yiannopoulos, alt-right radio host Paul Joseph Watson and conservative Jewish activist Laura Loomer, who is outspoken against Islam, in May 2019.
+At the same time, it banned white supremacist politician Paul Nehlen and left-wing anti-Semite Louis Farrakhan in a crackdown on “misinformation and extremism.”
 Of all of them, Infowars got the harshest treatment.
 Instagram said it would remove any posts including Infowars content, videos, audio or articles unless the content was being condemned.

-- Posts from pro-life group Let Them Live were “inadvertently” throttled and prevented from showing up Explore and certain hashtags they used to create viral content.
+- Posts from pro-life group Let Them Live were “inadvertently” throttled and prevented from showing up on Explore, along with certain hashtags they used to create viral content, in May 2019.
 Instagram dropped the restrictions.

-- Instagram began testing out shadowbanning “disinformation” in 2019, according to Poynter, a liberal journalism institute which gets funding from George Soros.
+- Instagram began testing out shadowbanning “disinformation” in May 2019, according to Poynter, a liberal journalism institute that gets funding from George Soros.
 The Poynter Institute oversees Facebook’s fact-checkers.
-Pop ups from “deeply distorted” Politifact would also pop up to warn people against purportedly false content.
+Pop-ups from “deeply distorted” Politifact would also pop up to warn people against purportedly false content.